MolchanovYS/Epam-DevOps-homework/Linux_bash/README.md

 [Task description in .pdf file](/Task_LinuxBash.pdf)

-## This task describes how to work with bush.
+## This task describes how to create and work with scripts.